Sheffield Corporation Tramways

 Employee number badge or licence — brass.
 Numerous examples of these badges have survived, though none can be seen in photographs, so it is unclear what their purpose was or whether they were even worn.

 Sheffield Corporation Tramways and Motors merit badge — brass with blue centre.
-Sheffield Corporation Tramways and Motors was the name used for the corporation department responsible for the trams (and buses) from 1916 through to 1934, when it was changed to Sheffield Transport.
+Sheffield Corporation Tramways and Motors was the name used for the corporation department responsible for the trams (and buses) from 1916 through to 1934, at which point it was changed to Sheffield Transport.
 Author's Collection.

 Sheffield Transport Department merit badge — brass with white centre.
 These badges would probably have been issued from 1934, though the material would have been changed to chrome at some point, possibly in the 1940s.
 Author's Collection.